IBM/cp4i-deployment-samples/products/bash/find-catalog-sources/README.md

 This list needs to be re-calculated for each new release of CP4I and doing this manually is a pain, so this dir provides some scripts to help do this.

+Please note that in order to make the catalog sources match for upgrade you need to manually change the catalog source name for appconnect to `ibm-appconnect-catalog`, aspera to `ibm-aspera-hsts-operator-catalog` and datapower to `ibm-datapower-operator-catalog`

 ## find-catalog-images.sh
 This is the main script which finds the latest catalog images for all CP4I cases.
 I.e.:
 ```